Social Work Courses

 SWK 201 Introduction to Social Work - 4 credits

-The field of social work, its values, methods and settings are studied as well as the organization and role of the social work profession.
-The course includes an introduction to the generalist aspects of social work methods in assisting individuals and groups and the use of community resources.
-Includes on-site observations with social work professionals.
+The field of social work, its values, skills and knowledge base are studied as well as the organization and role of the social work profession.
+The course includes an introduction to generalist practice methods of social work in assisting individuals, groups and communities to improve social functioning.

 The social welfare organization as the institutional response to the social problems resulting from changes in society and culture; historical development; philosophical, humanitarian and religious foundations; trends in social welfare, including concern for poverty and the poor; the delivery of social welfare services and their extension to areas of need other than economic.